fruit-bat/pico-zxspectrum/README.md

 * HDMI video
 * PWM sound
 * SPI SD card

-The actual target are:
-* ZxSpectrumBreadboardHdmi4PinAudio
-* ZxSpectrumBreadboardHdmi2PinAudio
-* ZxSpectrumBreadboardHdmi1PinAudio

 All of the target share the same pinout but make different use of the 4 audio pins.